thekalinga/books-raw/repo/india/interesting-people/balagopal/balagopal-a-perspective-for-the-rights-movement/00-metadata.md

 ---
-title: "balagopal A Perspective for the Rights Movement"
+title: "A Perspective for the Rights Movement"
-author: TODO
+author: K Balagopal
 lang: en
-top-level-division: TODO part/chapter
-rights: © TODO
 ---

-TODO